What is the Global Trigger Tool?

 Following its rise to popularity approximately 15 years ago, many leading health systems in the 2000s implemented the GTT and used it to measure harm system-wide such as the Mayo Clinic, Kaiser Permanente, Baylor Scott & White Health, Adventist Health System, and others.

-While ultimately the consensus was that, while an “automated GTT” was a naturally required next step, this pioneering tool accomplished much.
+While ultimately the consensus was that, while an “automated GTT,” or sometimes referred to as an electronic trigger tool (ETT), was a naturally required next step, this pioneering tool accomplished much.

 What did the Global Trigger Tool (GTT) accomplish?

 The GTT was a key milestone in the history of patient safety, because of a number of accomplishments: